Intel-bigdata/SSM/README.md

 * Support block level erasure coding;
 * To support the new desired actions, enhance the SSM framework and infrastructure.

-**Phase 3.** Optimize further for computing frameworks and workloads:
+**Phase 3.** Optimize further for computing frameworks and workloads benefiting from SSM facilities:
 * Hive on SSM;
 * HBase on SSM;
 * Spark on SSM;